 - a.
-How The manner in which the misconduct affected one or more students' education - b.
-The type, frequency, and duration of the misconduct - c.
+How the misconduct affected one or more students' education - b.
+The type, frequency, and duration of the misconduct - e. c.
 The relationship between the alleged victim(s) and offender(s) - d.
 The number of persons engaged in the conduct and at whom the conduct was directed - e.
 The size of the school, location of the incidents, and context in which they occurred - f.
 Other incidents at the school involving different individuals - 5.
 Corrective action(s), including any actions that have been taken or will be taken to address the allegations in the complaint and including, with respect to a student fees complaint, a remedy that comports with Education Code 49013 and 5 CCR 4600

-For complaints of unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the decision may, as required by law, include:
+For complaints of unlawful discrimination, including (such as discriminatory harassment, intimidation, or bullying,), the noticedecision may, as required by law, include:

 - a.
+The corrective actions imposed on the individual found to have engaged in the discriminatory conduct, including sexual harassment, that relate directly to the complainant, including, to the extent permitted by and consistent with FERPA and in a manner that does not violate other privileges and/or confidentiality protections, any sanctions imposed if said sanctions directly relate to the individual who was subjected to the unlawful discrimination. - a.
 The corrective actions imposed on the respondent - b.
-Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent. - c.
-Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence - 6.
-Notice of the complainant's and respondent's right to appeal the district's decision to the CDE within 15 calendar days, and procedures to be followed for initiating such an appeal
+Individual remedies offered or provided to the individual subjected to unlawful discrimination.
+This complainant or another person who was the subject of the complaint, but this information will should not be included in the written notice to the respondent if it does not involve shared with the respondent. - e.
+Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence. - 6.
+Notice of the complainant's and respondent's right to appeal the district's decision to the CDE within 15 calendar days to the CDE, and procedures to be followed for initiating such an appeal: